Nawal00/Project-4-WDI-GA/README.md

 Once we finalised the data structure we had to figure out how to join tables.
 We referred to the docs and  were able to implement attending and following functionality associated with 'Events' and 'Clubs'.
 From here, we moved on to creating backend functionality and tested all relationship in Insomnia and fixed any bugs.

-## Front End
+### Front End
-With backend up and running we produced wireframes for the layout of our users journey on the frontend.
-This later was useful when we started adding key features on front end.
+With backend up and running, we produced wireframes for the layout of our users journey on the frontend.
+This later was useful to maintain consistency with the design while adding features and styling.
+I created Home Page, Events Show Page, Clubs Index Page, Clubs Show page, Registration forms, Loading screen and helped with style fixes on other pages.
+The site was styled with Bulma CSS Framework but heavily customised with SCSS, so that the site has its own look and feel and is consistent with the overall branding.

 ### Challenges
 The main challenge on this project was to build follow, comment features and to create relationships between models/tables in MySQL Database.
-SQL database was new to us and the therefore creating and managing the database took a lot of time planning and figuring out as we were trying to make it work.
+SQL database was new to us and the therefore creating and managing the database took a lot of time planning, reading documentation and figuring out as we were trying to make it work.

 ### Wins